SRGSSR/castor/Sources/Castor/Castor.docc/Articles/metadata/metadata-article.md

 ## Creating metadata

 Metadata is represented by the ``CastMetadata`` type.
 Metadata includes a title, a metadata type, and optional artwork images.
-You can then create metadata with no image, one image or multiple images.
+You can create metadata with no image, one image or multiple images.

 @TabNavigator {
     @Tab("No image") {